What’s New in San Antonio

 LANDRACE (Feb.
 2021)

-Noted San Antonio chef Steve McHugh will launch Landrace, a restaurant focused on Texas-grown ingredients prepared largely on a wood-burning grill, in the new Thompson Hotel in the Arts District.
-The 200-seat restaurant will serve dishes such as steak au poivre in which the beef is crusted with ground chile pequin, charbroiled Gulf oysters topped with New Orleans-style barbecue sauce, Berkshire pork chops with pear butter and other dishes.
-The setting will evoke warm mid-century modernism with upholstered seating and custom-designed patterned screens in rose gold.
-A showstopping bar and a semi-open kitchen showcasing a wood-fired grill will contribute to the inviting ambiance.
-Beyond the main dining room, Landrace will offer two expansive private dining rooms, one of which features views of the River Walk.
+Noted San Antonio chef Steve McHugh launched Landrace, a restaurant focused on Texas-grown ingredients prepared largely on a wood-burning grill, in the new Thompson Hotel in the Arts District.
+The 200-seat restaurant serves dishes such as steak au poivre in which the beef is crusted with ground chile pequin, charbroiled Gulf oysters topped with New Orleans-style barbecue sauce, Berkshire pork chops with pear butter and other dishes.
+The setting evokes warm mid-century modernism with upholstered seating and custom-designed patterned screens in rose gold.
+A showstopping bar and a semi-open kitchen showcasing a wood-fired grill contributes to the inviting ambiance.
+Beyond the main dining room, Landrace offers two expansive private dining rooms, one of which features views of the River Walk.

 THE MOON’S DAUGHTER (Feb.
 2021)

-The restaurant and bar at the new Thompson Hotel will be helmed by chef Robert Cantu, a San Antonio native who’s cooked in kitchens across Texas and the Midwest.
-The 20th-floor rooftop restaurant will have a more Mediterranean approach with a menu of small plates designed for sharing, many made with local ingredients.
-The offerings will include house-made feta burrata cheese with pesto, lamb ragu with hummus and pita, stuffed leek kebabs with squash and cashew cheese and other dishes.
+The restaurant and bar at the new Thompson Hotel is helmed by chef Robert Cantu, a San Antonio native who’s cooked in kitchens across Texas and the Midwest.
+The 20th-floor rooftop restaurant has a Mediterranean approach with a menu of small plates designed for sharing, many made with local ingredients.
+The offerings include house-made feta burrata cheese with pesto, lamb ragu with hummus and pita, stuffed leek kebabs with squash and cashew cheese and other dishes.